Making a Difference

 Agency Endowments: These funds can strengthen non-profit organizations by creating a permanent stream of income, gaining the technical and financial assistance of the Foundation and increasing visibility to the community.

-If you are interested in connecting with us to talk about making a gift to one of our existing funds or creating your own, contact us to learn more!
+For more information about making a gift to one of our existing funds or creating your own, please contact our Development Officer, Jamie Miller, at (219) 879-0327 or firstname.lastname@example.org.

 Unity Foundation of La Porte County is a public charity and gifts made to the Foundation are tax deductible.